BurlingtonCodeAcademy/codelikethis/public/lessons/javascript_intro/terminal_basics.md

 > If you do not have these, RAISE YOUR HAND!

-# A Taste of JavaScript

-You may never have coded before.
-Today you will.

 # What will we learn?

 In this class, you will learn about: